AI & Agents

 Best For: Teams needing a shared file layer between agents and humans.

-Communication bridges allow your agent to work where your team works.
-Instead of checking a terminal, you can DM your agent tasks or have it monitor channels for specific triggers.
+The Slack integration lets your agent work where your team works.
+Instead of checking a terminal, you can have the agent monitor channels for specific triggers, react to messages, pin important updates, and post daily briefings.
 This shifts the agent from a tool you use to a teammate you talk to.

 Key Capabilities:

-• Daily Briefings: Post a summary of completed tasks to #standup at 9 AM.
+#supportfor urgent tickets and draft initial responses. - Daily Briefings: Post a summary of completed tasks to

 Best Practices:

-• Set Permissions: Make sure your agent only has access to public channels or specific private ones to maintain security.
+- Set Permissions: Ensure your agent only has access to relevant channels to maintain security.

-Best For: DevOps teams (Discord) and general business ops (Slack).
+Best For: DevOps teams and general business ops.

 Key Capabilities: